The term ‘fish’ includes all fresh or saltwater finfish, molluscan shellfish, crustaceans, and other forms of aquatic animal life.

 Slicing of whole Fish into Steaks:

 Slicing of de-headed whole fish into steaks with a cut perpendicular to the animal’s backbone is a very common fish processing method.
-The high technological efficiency of this processing technique compared to filleting and automated cutting into pieces, makes it popular with retail markets and the canning industry.
-The fish pieces obtained average 2.5 to 4.5 cm thick.
+The high technological efficiency of this processing technique compared to filleting and automated cutting into pieces makes it popular with retail markets and the canning industry.
+The fish pieces obtained an average of 2.5 to 4.5 cm thick.

-Smaller and medium size fish are cut manually in concave basins which have slots evenly spaced to facilitate slicing into steaks of equal thickness.
+Smaller and medium-sized fish are cut manually in concave basins which have slots evenly spaced to facilitate slicing into steaks of equal thickness.
 A knife or a band saw is used to slice the fish.
 Sometimes a band saw is used to remove the head and cut the body into two parts, one retaining the backbone.
 Larger fish, particularly cyprinids, which have a massive and more solid backbone, need slicing mechanically.
-Numerous designs of such machines exist
+Numerous designs of such machines exist.

 Filleting machines for processing marine fish are quite costly and are not suitable for freshwater species; in the case of trout, for example, expensive multi-function devices have been designed which are not used in small processing plants.